Jebel-Quant/sync_template/README.md

 ### Test Mode

-The action supports a test mode that can be enabled by setting the `TEST_MODE` environment variable to `true`.
+The action supports a test mode that can be enabled by setting the `test-mode` input parameter to `true`.
 In test mode, the action will perform all operations except the final git push, making it safe to test in CI environments.